matrix-io/matrix-documentation/docs/matrix-core/getting-started/core-installation.md

 ## Helpful Information
 <h3 style="padding-top: 0">Upgrading</h3>

-If you need to upgrade your MATRIX CORE package at any time, run the following commands on your Raspberry Pi.
+If you need to upgrade your MATRIX CORE package at any time, please run the following commands on your Raspberry Pi.

 ```language-bash
 sudo apt-get update